2020PB/police-brutality/reports/Oregon.md

 * https://www.reddit.com/r/2020PoliceBrutality/comments/hkv6fb/what_kind_of_dystopian_police_state_shit_is_this/

-### Police shoot protestors | July 2nd
+### Police shoot protesters | July 2nd

-Around 2:30 in the morning on July 2nd, footage shows police shooting at protestors (off-screen).
-The filmer states that protestors are chanting and occasionally throwing water bottles.
+Around 2:30 in the morning on July 2nd, footage shows police shooting at protesters (off-screen).
+The filmer states that protesters are chanting and occasionally throwing water bottles.
 No water bottles are seen as police shoot in spurts throughout the video.

 tags: shoot, projectile, protester